 Perhaps Mary Jane was named after her aunt Mary.
 Regardless of the reason for the attachment, we know that it was real.
 Richard White penned his will in 1847, leaving “all of my estate to become the property of my wife Mary; at her death to Mary Jane Fowler niece of my wife and daughter of Ellis Fowler, deceased.”
 The will was recorded in 1849, leaving Mary Fowler White a widow.

 Widowed Mary Fowler White was head of household in the 1850 census and she was recorded as age 56.
-Her beloved niece Mary, age 17, was now living with her, as well as a woman that I have not been able to identify named Sarah Lovings.
+Her beloved niece Mary, age 17, was now living with her, as well as a woman named Sarah Lovings.

 By 1860, Mary Jane Fowler had married Newton Lipsey and moved out of her aunt Mary’s home.
 Mary Fowler White was again head of household in 1860.
 Her age should have been 65, although it is difficult to make out and appears to be 55.
-She was still living with an unidentified Sarah Lovings.
+She still lived with Sarah Lovings.

 Mary Fowler White died in 1861.
-From the estate settlement, we are able to learn that she had lived on 20 acres of land and this land was adjacent to land owned by her niece Mary Jane Fowler Lipsey.
-Even though Mary Jane had married and moved out of her aunt’s home, she did not move far away.
+From the estate settlement, we learn that she had lived on 20 acres of land and this land was adjacent to land owned by her niece Mary Jane Fowler Lipsey.
+Even though Mary Jane had married and moved out of her aunt’s home, she had not moved far away.
 (Note that this land was also adjacent to her brother Stephen’s home.)